dhidroid/react-native-template/README.md

 ## Description

-ReactNative78 is a React Native application that provides a platform for [brief description of the app's purpose].
+ReactNative78 is a React Native application that provides a platform for building mobile applications with a focus on performance and user experience.
+It includes features such as Redux for state management, React Navigation for routing, and a customizable theme provider.

 ## Installation